Ssingh5535/Ssingh5535/README.md

 ## 🍳 In the Kitchen 🍳

 I’m an avid home chef who love experimenting with global cuisines and fusion flavors.
-From slow-simmered stews to delicate pastries, I dive into recipes with creativity and precision, crafting dishes that blend comfort and innovation.
+From slow-simmered stews to mouth-watering Salmon, I dive into recipes with creativity and precision, crafting dishes that blend comfort and creativity!

 ---